centuri-engineering/differential-expression_workflow/README.md

 ### Step 2: Configure workflow

-Configure the workflow according to your needs via editing the files:
+Configure the workflow according to your needs via editing the files and repositories:
+- 00_RawData need the pair-end fastq file of each run to analyse
+- 01_Reference the fasta file and gff/gtf of your reference genome for the mapping step
 - [sample.tsv](/sample.tsv), [coldata.tsv](/coldata.tsv) and [condition.tsv](/condition.tsv) to indicate the samples, run, condition, etc. for the analyse.
 - [config.yaml](/config.yaml) indicating the parameters to use.